 Shortly after the release of Brain Salad Surgery, Manticore Records sent out a mailshot to schools asking pupils to design a picture to illustrate their interpretation of the album.
+It was opened to two categories - fifth and sixth form pupils, and full-time art students.
+Winners in each group should accompany ELP on a future concert tour.

 Transcription left image: